marioy47/blog-site/posts/intelephense-wordpress-acf-genesis-conf/index.md

 When Microsoft launched its [Visual Studio (Code)](https://code.visualstudio.com) editor.
 It decided to have the language parsing, linting and formating of code be done by an external server.
 And that server has to follow an special implementation described in https://langserver.org/.

-The great thing about that is that LSP, is that is an standard and not an implementation.
+The great thing about LSP, is that is an standard and not an implementation.
 Allowing developers to write their own server and connect them to any editor like [Visual Studio Code](https://code.visualstudio.com) or even [Neovim](https://neovim.io/).

 The LSP server can be written in any language but most of them are written in TypeSctipt.